agardnerIT/killercoda_tutorials/security-sql-injection/step1.md

 Using SQL I can retrieve the address of a specific user with a query like this:

-`SELECT Address FROM Accounts WHERE LastName="SomeLastName"`
+`SELECT Address FROM Accounts WHERE LastName="Bloggs"`

-The query will search the database and return the `Address` field for any row that matches the `LastName` of `SomeLastName`
+The query will search the database and return the `Address` field for any row that matches the `LastName` of `Bloggs`

 ## Try it